tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 file for output.

 #### Estimating Linkage Dissequilibrium (LD)
-BridgePRS requires individual level genetic data in `plink1.9` binary format to estimate linkage dissequilibrium (LD) in the populations which produced the GWAS summary statistics.
+BridgePRS requires individual level genetic data in `plink` binary format to estimate linkage dissequilibrium (LD) in the populations which produced the GWAS summary statistics.
 The genotype test and validation data could be used, e.g. data here